Ifi-Softwareentwicklung-SoSe2024/BudgetManager4U/README.md

 developed the project "BudgetManager4U."
 ## Project Aim
-The goal of this project is to explore MAUI.NET and demonstrate some essential CRUD-operations which are a cornerstone of modern apps which rely on databases as a storage.
-On top of that, it is often handy to make use of available data export options, which export given data into one of the most common file formats like csv-file.
+The goal of this project is to explore MAUI.NET and demonstrate some essential CRUD-operations that are a cornerstone of modern apps which rely on databases for storage.
+On top of that, it is often handy to make use of available data export options, which export the given data into one of the most common file formats, such as a csv-file.
 These are frequently used for further processing, e.g statistical inference/summary or data analysis in the external apps/environments.
 Also note, that despite MAUI.NET is "cross-platform", this app targets Windows platform.

 ## Used Packages/Technologies
 There exist many available options for development of applications with similar functionality, e.g. CRUD Systems.
 We used the following technological stack to develope this application: